Introduction

 Time taken: 2-3 hours, depending on your pace.

-Significance: abode of goddess Yamuna and part of Char Dham Yatra, also renowned for its stunning natural beauty.
+Significance: Abode of goddess Yamuna and part of Char Dham Yatra, also renowned for its stunning natural beauty.

 Highlights: The idol of Goddess Yamuna, a 6 km scenic trek to Yamunotri, and panoramic views of dense oak forests and Himalayan peaks are the main highlights.